Michael-Wojdak/tda_project/README.md

 # tda_project

-Start with the tda env
+### Setup:

+Code in this repo is designed to run using the tda environment

+If the tda environment has not been created yet create it with `conda env create -f tda.yml`

-Activate the conda base environment (on the bg's I used `source /opt/anaconda/bin/activate`)
+To activate the tda environment first activate the conda base environment (on the bg's I used `source /opt/anaconda/bin/activate`).

-Then activate the tda environment with `conda activate tda` (If this is the first time create it with `conda env create -f tda.yml`)
+Then activate the tda environment with `conda activate tda`

-You may need to `pip install matplotlib` and `pip install gudhi` once inside the tda env. some gudhi modules like dtm also requires scipy `pip install scipy` (not used currently) DTM_filtrations.py requires `pip install scikit-learn`
+You may need to run `pip install matplotlib` and `pip install gudhi` once inside the tda env.

+DTM_filtrations.py also requires `pip install scikit-learn` and `pip install scipy`.

-generate_code_embeddings.py can be used to create the embedding data.
-That data should already be present on bg13 in `/scratch/mwojdak/data/`.
+`generate_code_embeddings.py` can be used to create the embedding data from the files listed in `download_urls.json`.
+That data is saved to `/scratch/mwojdak/data/` and should already be present on the bg13 machine.

+### Scripts:

-`functions.py` contains utility functions used in the other files
+`DTM_filtrations.py`, `unixcoder.py`, and `functions.py` are utility scripts that are used by other files

-Other scripts like `persistent_homology.py` and `bottleneck_distance.py` are designed to be modified/run individually.
+Other scripts are designed to be modified/run individually and explore different aspects of the project:

-1. persistent homology used to show persistence diagrams and betti curves.
-Compared against uniform and normal distributions data seems to have a wider range of spacings with components merging at early, mid, and late thickening values (other distributions looked highly separated by comparison).

-2. bottleneck distance compares different persistence diagrams, so far haven't been able to detect any strong differences between any levels or sets of embedings

-3. dtm filtrations should help reduce noise, seems to reduce to nothing interesting (single c.c. no other features).

-TODO

-4. more advanced selection of which embedings to consider?

-Performance:

-full rips very costly, 1000 points takes several secconds to compute and more for persistent homology 1-d rips to expansion is multiple times faster and can generate equivalent ph sparse gives speed up but is also random and messes with ph

-alpha may have lower O() but is exponential for the dimension of the data (768 is very high for this)

-future directions: would have liked to study how embedings worked and maybe done a bit more EDA to better understand possible shape/what techniques should be used
+`rips_complexes.py` analyzes the performance of calculating persitent homology using rips complexes.

+`alpha_complexes.py` analyzes the performance of calculating persistent homology using alpha complexes.

+`persistent_homology.py` generates Betti curves, persistence barcodes, and persistence diagrams.

+`bottleneck_dist.py` compares persistence diagrams of multiple datasets and computes bottleneck distances between them.

+`dtm.py` uses a DTM filtration to compute persistent homology of data.

+Some notworthy figures are included in the figures directory.